rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ![screenshot](img/red-lock.png)

-To take ownership of the file open the terminal and enter:
+To take ownership of the file, open the terminal and enter:

 `sudo chown mhubbard testsync.txt`